OnurGumus/onurgumus.github.io/_posts/2020-12-05-How-to-diagnose-dotnet-in-containers.md

     Working Set (MB)                                             352 <-- physical memory used (from container/pod point of view)
  ```

 Here we observe several performance counters.
 We can observe the CPU percentage to find out if this is a CPU bound problem.
-If you use a number stuck to 12 or 15 or 25 and not much fluctuating, be careful, it is likely this means you are using 100% of a single core and since you have many cores, the tool only shows a number like 12 (100/8 cores) Also as of now there is no built-in performance counter showing total private memory consumption including the unmanaged parts.
+If you see a number stuck to 12 or 15 or 25 and not much fluctuating, be careful, it is likely this means you are using 100% of a single core and since you have many cores, the tool only shows a number like 12 (100/8 cores) Also as of now there is no built-in performance counter showing total private memory consumption including the unmanaged parts.